Self-preservation duty

 What is it?

-Self-occupancy obligation is a rule that states that a person who buys a home must live there himself.
-You are not allowed to rent the house to others for a certain period of time after purchase.
-In the case of the municipality of Geldrop-Mierlo, this is a period of three years.
-Thus, the self occupancy obligation forces homeowners to occupy the purchased home themselves.
+The owner-occupancy requirement is a rule stipulating that anyone who purchases a home must live there themselves.
+You are not permitted to rent the home to others for a certain period after purchase.
+In the case of the municipality of Geldrop-Mierlo, this period is seven years.

 How does it work?

-The self-occupancy obligation applies to new construction homes with a purchase price up to the NHG limit.
-This obligation does not apply to existing construction.
+The owner-occupancy requirement applies to newly constructed homes with a purchase price up to the national affordability threshold.
+This requirement does not apply to existing homes.

-For other Requirements and the final decision, please see the documents at the bottom of this page.
+For the rules and Requirements , click Requirements the document at the bottom of this page.